Prag8855/aab/content/guides/ksk-kuenstlersozialkasse.md

 [Public pension insurance](/glossary/gesetzliche%20Krankenversicherung) is optional for most freelancers, so you probably don't pay for it.
 If you join the KSK, it's required.
 You must pay for it.

-So when you are in the KSK, you save ~9.35% of your income on health insurance, but you must pay {{RV_EMPLOYEE_CONTRIBUTION}}% of your income for public pension insurance.
+So when you are in the KSK, you save ~9.35% of your income on health insurance, but you must pay {{RV_EMPLOYEE_CONTRIBUTION|percent}}% of your income for public pension insurance.
 In the end, you pay around the same price.

 In other words, **you save money on health insurance, and reinvest it in your pension**.
 This is a *really* good deal.